About

 “You are authorized to moor in this port”.

-QX1 Welcome Map is a project led, since its launch in 2016, by the Transbordeur collective.
-The QX1 platform is designed as a tool for collecting and exchanging information dedicated to migrants arriving in Marseille, either to settle there or simply to transit there.
-A tool for mutual assistance and access to information by highlighting the experiences of people of different backgrounds and profiles who have settled in our city in recent years.
+The QX1 Welcome Map platform is designed as a tool for collecting and exchanging information dedicated to migrants arriving in Marseille, either to settle here or simply to pass through.
+It’s a tool for mutual support and access to information, highlighting the experiences of people of different origins and profiles who have settled in our city in recent years.

-The information presented on the QX1 platform comes from interviews and workshops that the Transbordeur Collective and its partners hold with migrants who want to tell their stories and share their experiences.
+The information presented here is the result of interviews and workshops organized by the QX1 team and its partners for people in a migration situation who wish to tell their stories and share their experiences.

 The QX1 platform consists of several media for distributing its content: